lasthyphen/dijets-cli/README.md

 - Creation of Subnet-EVM, SpacesVM, and custom virtual machine subnet configurations
 - Precompile integration and configuration
-- Local deployment of subnets for development and rapid prototyping
+- Local deployment of ECCs for development and rapid prototyping
-- Fuji Testnet and Dijets Mainnet deployment of subnets
+- Fuji Testnet and Dijets Mainnet deployment of ECCs
 - Ledger support
 - Dijets Package Manager Integration